kimu/TestBundle/Resources/doc/index.md

  in a terminal before using this bundle.
  <hr />

-In order to install the bundle in your project you must add a few lines in your composer.json
+Add a few lines in your composer.json to install the bundle

 ```json
 {